Clean world

 • Achieve 100% renewable electricity in our U.S./Canada operations in 2021.

-• Drive continued energy efficiency improvements that achieve or exceed our 2018 baseline levels.
+• Drive continued energy efficiency improvements that achieve or exceed our target of 1.44 megawatt hours of energy per thousand cases sold, compared to our 2018 baseline levels.

 For over a decade, we’ve set goals to conserve energy and reduce emissions.
-Since 2008, we have invested in more energy-efficient equipment and employed more eco-efficient manufacturing practices.
-That’s allowed us to reduce our energy consumption by 27% on an intensity basis (per case of product sold) and 9% on an absolute basis between 2007 and 2018, representing a reduction of 72,000 megawatt-hours, over our last two goal periods.
+Since 2008, we’ve invested in energy-efficient equipment and employed more eco-efficient manufacturing practices.
+That’s allowed us to reduce our energy consumption 27% on an intensity basis (per case of product sold) and 9% on an absolute basis between 2007 and 2018, representing a reduction of 72,000 megawatt-hours, over our last two goal periods (2007–2011 and 2012–2018).

-Since closing out our 2020 goal period in 2018, we continue to report our annual energy use and conduct third-party independent assurance of this metric.
-We will continue to pursue energy efficiency opportunities with the goal of achieving or exceeding our 2018 baseline levels.
-Our energy consumption decreased by 3% between our 2018 baseline and 2021.
-Our plants were able to drive efficiencies and reduce energy consumption by 13% per case of product sold between our 2018 baseline year and 2021.
+Since 2018, we’ve continued to report annual energy use and obtain third-party assurance on priority energy metrics, as disclosed on our ESG Data Hub.
+We’ve also continued to pursue energy efficiency opportunities with the goal of achieving or exceeding our 2018 baseline levels.
+Between 2018 and 2023, our energy consumption decreased almost 9% and our plants were able to drive efficiencies and reduce energy consumption 5% per case of product sold.

 Oakland Headquarters LEED Certification

-In 2010, our corporate headquarters in Oakland, California, became one of only 38 buildings in the U.S. to have achieved at that time platinum-level Leadership in Energy and Environmental Design – Existing Building certification (LEED-EB) – the highest environmental recognition an existing building can achieve.
-Built in 1976, this 24-floor skyscraper was one of the oldest buildings to achieve this environmental certification level.
+In 2010, our corporate headquarters in Oakland, California, became one of only 38 buildings in the U.S. at that time to have achieved platinum-level Leadership in Energy and Environmental Design – Existing Building certification (LEED-EB) the highest environmental recognition an existing building can achieve.
+Built in 1976, this 24-floor building was one of the oldest buildings to achieve this environmental certification level.
 LEED-EB certification, administered by the U.S. Green Business Council, focuses on lowering the environmental footprint of an existing building’s operations and maintenance.
-Platinum certification is the highest of four certification levels the LEED program offers.
+Platinum certification is the highest of four certification levels offered by the LEED program.

 To earn this certification, Clorox made dozens of building improvements, including:

-• Replaced more than 1,700 lamps to more eco-efficient lighting
+• Replaced more than 1,700 fixtures with more eco-efficient lighting.

-While we sold the Oakland building in 2013, we continued to lease office space from the facility.
+While we sold the Oakland building in 2013, we continued to lease office space there.
 Our 2010 LEED achievement distinguished Clorox as an environmental leader with a strong commitment to environmental stewardship.

 Lighting Retrofits

 In the early 2010s, we began to equip our manufacturing and distribution facilities with energy-efficient T5/T8 fluorescent lighting.
 In 2014, our engineering standards changed to specify LED lighting, which is more energy-efficient than fluorescent lighting, for all interior and exterior new construction and retrofits, and we consequently converted many of the initial T5/T8 upgrades to LED.
-Today, all Clorox sites globally have retrofitted their lighting to more energy efficient technologies.
+Since then, Clorox sites globally have been systematically retrofitting their lighting to more energy efficient technologies.

 Our facilities also completed energy assessments to further identify and reduce energy usage from their operating equipment and heating, ventilation, and air conditioning systems, and implemented improved operating procedures.